AuroraAmissa/ProjectUnison/content/ch2-basics/equipment-weapons.md

 * **Polearms** include weapons on poles that can be used at longer ranges, such as spears and naginata.
 * **Thrown** weapons include those that can be used by throwing, such as chakram, daggers, or darts.

+Shields are special weapons that fall under a special group.
+Characters are considered proficient in shields as a weapon if they are proficient in them as armor.

+* **Shields** can be used as weapons by bashing enemies with them.

 Additionally, some special weapons are categorized into one of 3 special groups.
 Any abilities that grant characters the ability to use such weapons also grants them proficiency with them.
 As such, these groups are generally only used for feats such as Weapon Focus, rather than being important for proficiencies:

 * **Ephemeral** weapons are those created out of fire, light, or other similar formless energies.